apache/incubator-brooklyn/docs/guide/start/policies.md

 Sitting idle, this cluster will only contain one server, but you can use a tool like [jmeter](http://jmeter.apache.org/) pointed at the nginx endpoint to create load on the cluster.
 (Download a [jmeter test plan](https://github.com/apache/incubator-brooklyn/blob/master/examples/simple-web-cluster/resources/jmeter-test-plan.jmx).)

-As load is added, Brooklyn requests a new cloud machine, creates a new app server, and adds it to the cluster.
+As load is added, Apache Brooklyn requests a new cloud machine, creates a new app server, and adds it to the cluster.
 As load is removed, servers are removed from the cluster, and the infrastructure is handed back to the cloud.

 ### Under the Covers